sebastus/functionProxyDotnet/README.md

 # Azure Function for Splunk --> .NET Proxy --> Splunk HEC

 The generalized architecture for Splunk includes a cluster of indexers.
 If using the HEC, the indexers can follow a load balancer.
 When monitoring a large Azure environment, it's likely that many subscriptions will be monitored by a central Splunk cluster.

-The proxy function allows the indexer LB to be hidden in a private network.
-Since the proxy is configured to be triggered by an event hub (and has no other endpoints), it's a hard target.
+Benefits:
+* Hide the HEC port from internet port scanners
+* An event hub triggered function (such as this proxy) is a hard target
+* Isolates Splunk indexers from the telemetry feed

 ![Architecture](images/Splunk-with-Proxy-Function.png)